willieddy/hibernate-javafx-validate-value-test-case/README.md

-# Hibernate Test Case Templates: Hibernate Validator
+# Hibernate JavaFX ObjectProperty validateValue Test Case

-This repo contains a test case template useful for reporting bugs against Hibernate Validator.
+This repo contains a test case for validating an object using a JavaFX ObjectProperty's annotations

+The first test case passes (unwrapped value as parameter) with 5.4.1.Final but fails in 6.0.1.Final